ibm-messaging/mq-mqi-nodejs/README.md

 The package also requires the MQ C client libraries to be installed/available.

 For Windows and Linux x64, the npm installation process tries to access the Redistributable Client packages and unpack them automatically.
-The installation of this library succeeds even if the download and unpack of the MQ runtime libraries fails in some way.

 Note: IBM removes older levels of the Redistributable Client packages when they become unsupported.
 If you want to continue to use older versions of